 We expect to run this experiment for ten years; however, sites can participate for shorter lengths of time.
 At the bare minimum is contributing observational (pre-treatment, Year 0) data, and never performing the experimental treatments.
 In NutNet, these observational data have been extremely valuable, and are sometimes the sole source of data in publications.
 For experimental data, the bare minimum is to maintain the experiment for one year, i.e., to disturb the plots only once, and contribute pre-treatment (Year 0) and first post-treatment year (Year 1) data.
 After five years of treatment (Year 5), we will re-assess whether annual sampling is needed for our experiment.
 If this experiment is anything like NutNet, we expect the treatment effects and science to become more interesting over time.
 We strongly encourage participants to commit to at least five, and ideally ten, years of treatments.

-Sites may join at any time, but to be eligible for the first round of “opt-out” papers (papers that include all participants by default), sites must submit their baseline (Year 0) data no later in than April 2022 (see Project Timeline for Opt-Out Paper Eligibility).
-Thus, sites should probably be established, and first disturbance/nutrient treatments applied, no later than December 2021/January 2022.
+Sites may join at any time, but to be eligible for the first round of “opt-out” papers (papers that include all participants by default), sites must submit their baseline (Year 0) data no later in than December 2022 (see Project Timeline for Opt-Out Paper Eligibility).
+Thus, sites should probably be established, and first disturbance/nutrient treatments applied, no later than October 2022.

 TREATMENT DESCRIPTIONS AND OBJECTIVES

 This experiment will consist of four treatments (besides unmanipulated controls): nutrient addition (NPKμ), physical disturbance, disturbance crossed with nutrient addition, and a short-term (5-year) nutrient addition followed by cessation.